nodecg/awesome-nodecg/README.md

 * [lfg-filter](https://github.com/SupportClass/lfg-filter) - Filter words and email addresses based on a user-editable blacklist.

 ## Complete Systems
-Licensing may apply to to the following Bundles.
-Please read their info pages/Readmes.

 * [agdq16-layouts](https://github.com/GamesDoneQuick/agdq16-layouts) - The on-stream graphics used during Awesome Games Done Quick 2016.
 * [nodecg-for-smash](https://github.com/mparkms/nodecg-for-smash) - A set of components targets at Super Smash Bros.
 Melee.